-- (1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0% plus the fixed spread.
-All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate.
-As only a portion of principal on the 2018A-1, 2018B Turnpike Revenue Bonds (SIFMA Index Notes), Second Series of 2019, and Series of 2020 are swapped, the interest rate is a calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
-Assumes that the entire principal amount of the Series A of 2020 Bonds are hedged during the term of such bonds although a de minimis amount thereof will be unhedged from time to time due to differing rounding conventions for such bonds and the related swap. - (2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 5.7% reduction from federal fiscal year 2021 through federal fiscal year 2024.
-For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement. - (3) Does not reflect any future refunding of 2014B-1, 2018B-1, 2018B Turnpike Revenue Bonds (SIFMA Index Notes), Second Series of 2019, Series of 2020, and Series A of 2020 Bonds prior to their respective maturity dates.
+(1) All variable rate debt, unless subject to an interest rate swap agreement, is shown at an assumed rate of 4.0% plus the fixed spread.
+All variable rate debt which is swapped to a fixed rate is shown at the fixed swap rate plus the fixed spread.
+As only a portion of principal on the 2018A-1, 2018B Turnpike Revenue Bonds (SIFMA Index Notes), Second Series of 2019 and Series of 2020 are swapped, the interest rate is calculated as a weighted average between a) an assumed rate of 4.0% plus the fixed spread and b) the swap rate plus the fixed spread, based on the outstanding principal amounts of unhedged and hedged bonds.
+Assumes the entire principal amount of the Series A of 2020 Bonds are hedged during the term of such bonds although a de minimis amount thereof will be unhedged from time to time due to differing rounding conventions for such bonds and the related swap.

+(2) Interest reflects anticipated receipt of federal subsidy with respect to Build America Bonds, subject to applying the 5.7% sequestration reduction through maturity.
+For information regarding the effects of sequestration on the federal subsidy payable with respect to the Commission's outstanding Build America Bonds, see "CURRENT RISK FACTORS - Reductions in federal subsidy payable to the Commission for its outstanding Build America Bonds due to sequestration" in this Official Statement

+(3) Does not reflect any future refunding of 2014B-1, 2018A-1, 2018B Turnpike Revenue Bonds (SIFMA Index Notes), Second Series of 2019, Series of 2020, and Series A of 2020 Bonds prior to their respective maturity dates.
 The Commission expects that it will refund such bonds prior to maturity subject to market conditions at the time.
-For the purposes of this table, the Second Series of 2019, Series of 2020, and Series A of 2020 Bonds are shown maturing at the term of the associated Letter of Credit.
-See APPENDIX A "THE PENNSYLVANIA TURNPIKE COMMISSION CERTAIN FINANCIAL INFORMATION Future Financing Considerations." - (d) Interest net of capitalized interest; does not reflect any expected earnings credited against debt service.
-Excludes interest funded by the Series B of 2020 bonds.
-See "ESTIMATED SOURCES AND USES OF FUNDS." - (5) Totals may not add due to rounding. - (6) Interest amounts are inclusive of compounded interest on the Convertible Capital Appreciation Bonds and Capital Appreciation Bonds. - (7) All fixed rate debt, unless subject to an interest rate swap agreement, is shown at the actual interest rate.
-All fixed rate debt which is swapped to a floating rate is shown at an assumed rate of 4.0% plus the fixed spread. - (8) Includes eight tranche of EB-5 Loans (3 tranches issued on March 18, 2016, the fourth tranche issued on May 11, 2016, the fifth tranche issued on February 21, 2018, the sixth tranche issued on November 13, 2018, the seventh tranche issued on November 6, 2019, and the eighth tranche issued on January 22, 2020).
+For purposes of this table, the Second Series of 2019, Series of 2020, and Series A of 2020 Bonds are shown maturing at the term of the associated Letter of Credit.
+See APPENDIX A - "THE PENNSYLVANIA" TURNSIVE COMMISSION - CERTAIN FINANCIAL INFORMATION. - Future Financing Considerations."

+(4) Interest net of capitalized interest.

+(5) Total may not add due to rounding.

+(6) Amounts are inclusive of compounded interest on the Convertible Capital Appreciation Bonds and Capital Appreciation Bonds.

+(7) All fixed rate debt, unless subject to an interest rate swap agreement, is shown at the actual interest rate.
+All fixed rate debt which is swapped to a floating rate is shown at an assumed rate of 4.0% plus the fixed spread.

+(8) Includes eight tranches of EB-5 Loans (3 tranches issued on March 18, 2016, the fourth tranche issued on May 11, 2016, the fifth tranche issued on February 21, 2018, the sixth tranche issued on November 13, 2018, the seventh tranche issued on November 6, 2019, and the eighth tranche issued on January 22, 2020).
 First five years of debt service is interest only.
-Thereafter, assumes 30 year level debt service takeout with Turnpike Revenue Bonds. - (9) Reflects full year of debt service for Fiscal Year 2021 - (10) Does not reflect the Line of Credit which has not been drawn.
+Thereafter, assumes 30 year level debt service takeout with Turnpike Revenue Bonds.

+(9) Does not reflect the Line of Credit which has not been drawn.

-APPENDIX F TRAFFIC AND REVENUE STUDY
+APPENDIX G TRAFFIC AND REVENUE STUDY